-During this quarter, two reimbursement requests totaling approximately \$1.3 million were processed and paid with only \$5,511 charged to this activity.
-The balance of the reimbursements made to the WTC memorial organization was charged to the transportation category (TRANS 1302).
-Two additional reimbursement requests for approximately \$3.7M were received in this period and are under review.
 In 2014, the Memorial & Museum welcomed 6.1 million visitors to the 9/11 Memorial and nearly 2 million visited the museum, which opened in May 2014.
-All indications are that those attendance figures may be surpassed in 2015.
+All indications are that those attendance figures were surpassed in 2015.
 Visitors have come from all 50 U.S states and from around the world to visit the WTC Memorial and Memorial Museum.